Achronus/zentra/docs/starting/index.md

 Zentra SDK is divided into two packages:

-- [API](/starting/commands/api) - an SDK and CLI tool for building [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/) applications
+- [API](/api) - an SDK and CLI tool for building [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/) applications
-- [Models](/starting/commands/models) - a Python based component library, turning [Pydantic [:material-arrow-right-bottom:]](https://docs.pydantic.dev/latest/) models into React components
+- [Models](/models) - a Python based component library, turning [Pydantic [:material-arrow-right-bottom:]](https://docs.pydantic.dev/latest/) models into React components

 Each package works independently so you can maximise their benefits with ease.

-Perhaps you only want to build a FastAPI project, or simply want to build React components using Python - you choose what is right for you.
+Perhaps you only want to build a FastAPI project, or simply want to build React components using Python - the choice is yours!

 ## Complete The Basics